epam/pipeline-builder/README.md

 The following WDL features, that require more specific parsing or visualization, are not supported at the moment:

 * [Order of steps (workflow, call, if, scatter, while) in generated WDL code](https://github.com/broadinstitute/wdl/blob/develop/SPEC.md#workflow-level-resolution)
-* [Declarations in a [call, if, scatter and while] blocks are not supported](https://github.com/broadinstitute/wdl/blob/develop/SPEC.md#conditionals)

 ## Contribution